-- 1. Attach the snap hooks to the orange rings as shown in the two figures above (see location of the attachment labels). - 2.
+- 1. Attach the snap hooks to the rear frame right above the adapter plate as shown in the two figures above (see location of the attachment labels). - 2.
 Attach rear straps to the rail system referring to best practice recommended instructions from the safety belt manufacturer. - 3.
 Tighten the straps.

-Make sure that the snap hooks are covered with slip resistant material to avoid laterally slipping on the axle.
+- Make sure that the snap hooks are covered with slip resistant material to avoid laterally slipping on the axle.